wultra/powerauth-server/docs/SOAP-Service-Methods.md

 ### Method 'getApplicationDetail'

-Get detail of application with given ID, including the list of versions.
+Get detail of application with given ID or name, including the list of versions.

 #### Request